velocity-labs/velocitylabs.io/_posts/2015-05-20-preventing-rails-cache-fetch-caching-in-development.md

 tags:
 - caching
 - rails
-title: "Preventing Rails.cache.fetch From Caching Content in Development"
+title: Prevent Rails From Caching in Development
 ---

 In one of our applications, we have some controller code that looks